samyouaret/namla-microservice-interview/README.md

 As a concrete example of an HTTP server, we are using **expressjs**.

+## Automated tests

+Writing automated tests and adding Continuous integration adds more confidence to our application, the test environment is already set up, each pull_request or push to the repository triggers a workflow to run our tests.

 ## Decomposing Project folder structure

 All the project code resides in the `src` folder, it is written in typescript, when building the project a `build` folder is produced containing transpiled javascript.